nluciw/nluciw.github.io/_research/cbfnet.md

 <img src="/images/bestworst_imgs.001.jpeg" alt="drawing" width="700" class="center"/>

 The <b> objective </b> of this work was to improve the efficiency of synthesis of blood flow images from a type of MRI known as multi-delay arterial spin labelling.
 This type of functional MRI is non-invasive and accurate, but is limited by cumbersome and slow post-processing required to generate clinically useful images.

+The <b> technical challenge </b> of this work was to develop a processing pipeline suitable for clinical use: fast, accurate, generalizable, and with uncertainty estimates.

 I trained a <i> convolutional neural network </i> in Python 3.5 (Keras API of Tensorflow 2.2) to perform this image generation task much more quickly than the standard processing approach.
 In the linked abstract, my co-authors and I explore the model's performance across brain regions, as well as demonstrate <i> Monte Carlo dropout </i> to estimate model uncertainty and gain insight into model performance, even without the ground truth for comparison.